lespicker/tachyons-one-page-scroll/content/products/advanced-awagami.md

 We recommend those interested in these materials having no in-person exposure to them attend our [Introduction to Awagami Papers half-day workshop](https://lesterpickerphoto.com/products/intro-to-awagami/).
 The introductory workshop is to understand the full line of inkjet papers offered, see the materials in use, and to understand if these unique papers fit your artistic vision.

-The full price of that workshop is applied to any future advanced Awagami workshop offered by Les Picker Fine Art Photography.
+The full price of that workshop is applied to any future advanced Awagami workshop, including this workshop, offered by Les Picker Fine Art Photography.
 If you would like to take the advanced workshop without the introductory workshop feel free to email us to make sure these materials are right for your work.

-This day and a half hands-on workshop will result in a completed mounted fine art print that best represents your artistic intention.
-More importantly the experience with the selection, discernment, and realization of other participants art will be invaluable as you move forward using Awagami materials for future projects.
+This day and a half hands-on workshop will result in two completed mounted Awagami fine art prints that best represents your artistic intention.
+More importantly the experience with the selection, discernment, and realization of other participants' art will be invaluable as you move forward using Awagami materials for future projects.

 ## Preparation